-See Chapter 2 for detailed language of alternatives.
+\See Chapter 2 for detailed language of alternatives.
 Preferred indicated in bold.

-- The SG AP noted that offloading site and time requirements do not exist for other snapper grouper species and given challenges with offloading during set hours they should be removed from the Wreckfish ITQ program. - SGAP members acknowledged that often offloading takes place outside of daylight hours due to other infrastructure or environmental restrictions.
+hours they should be removed from the Wreckfish ITQ Program.
+SG AP members acknowledged that often offloading takes place outside of daylight hours due to other infrastructure or environmental restrictions.